Pxxmie/CI_CD/jenkins_merging_git_branches.md

 ![Alt text](images/ci.png)

-then if the test has all passed on my first job, it will start the build on my merge job, which will also merge my code and changes from dev to main.
+If the test has all passed on my first job, it will start the build on my merge job, which will also merge my code and changes from dev to main.
 Then it will push it out to the main branch.
 After this has been successful, it should show a blue circle next to your job as well as a sucessful console output.

 ![Alt text](images/merge.png)